p3t3rix-vsmods/VsProspectorInfo/README.md

     HeatMapOre [oreName] - The ore selected for the heatmap.
     MapMode [0-1] - The mode of the map.
     SaveIntervalMinutes [1-60] - Periodically store the prospecting data every x minutes.
+    AcceptChatSharing [bool] - Accept prospecting data shared by other players in the chat?
+Default: false

 ## Usage